erofs/docs/src/imagefs.md

 **Disclaimer:** This paragraph is only used to explain technical details.
 Any further harmful exploits have no relationship with the EROFS project.
 :::

+The best way to resolve this is read/write separation at the filesystem level: distribute remote images in a reliable, read-only package format to prevent any serious inconsistencies, and then prepare the writable layer by reusing a trusted generic filesystem or generating a new filesystem locally.

 ## The solution